The UberGogen, UltraGogen, HyperGogen, HyperGogen+ and GoldenGogen puzzles in these books go from: the easiest

 and there is no limit as to how close the clue cells can be to each other.
 There are also

-large print versions for people with poorer eyesight who like to do them as well - these having
+large print versions for people with poorer eyesight who like to do them as well - again, these have

 So, whether you are yourself, a hardened puzzle junkie, someone who wants to become one or you need to find a gift